Categories

 Andy Burnham is the elected Mayor of Greater Manchester.
 Along with the leaders of the 10 councils (including Salford’s City Mayor), he jointly leads Greater Manchester Combined Authority (GMCA).
 GMCA has strategic responsibility for transport across Greater Manchester and manages and makes decisions about how national funding for active travel is allocated between schemes proposed by councils.
 However, they do not have any direct control of what happens in each borough once funding is allocated.

 GMCA is set to agree a new Trailblazer devolution deal with the government.
-This deal means, instead of “ringfenced” funding for active travel, Greater Manchester will receive all its transport funding in one big pot which the Mayor/GMCA can allocate as they see fit between active travel, buses, Metrolink, etc. We are campaigning for £100 million per year to be spent on active travel.
+This deal means, instead of “ringfenced” funding for active travel, Greater Manchester will receive all its transport funding in one big pot which the Mayor/GMCA can allocate as they see fit between active travel, buses, Metrolink, etc. We are campaigning for £100 million per year to be spent on active travel in GM.
 This isn’t an unreasonable figure – TfGM already invest about £60 million per year into walking and cycling, and they recognise the pace of delivery must increase to deliver their 2040 network plan and modal shift targets.

 Modal Shift is a change from one form of transportation to another, for example, switching a delivery van for an e-cargo bike.
 TfGM sets targets for the proportion of future journeys taken by walking, cycling and public transport – they call this target the “Right Mix”.